-Simplicial complexes, the object we are interested in studying, are built from simplicles, plural of simplex.
+Simplicial complexes, the object we are interested in studying, are built from simplicies, plural of simplex.
 A simplex is a generalized triangle.
 A 0-simplex is a single vertex.
 A 1 - simplex is two vertices connected by an edge.
 A 2 - simplex is three vertices connected pairwise by edges with a single face, in other words, a triangle.
-A 3 - simplex is 4 vertices connected pairwise by edges with a single face, in other words, a triangle.
-A 3 - simplex is 4 vertices connected pairwise by edges with a single face, in other words, a triangle.
-A 3 - simplex is 4 vertices connected pairwise by edges by edges with a solid, a tetrahedron.
+A 3- simplex is 4 vertices connected pairwise by edges joined by four faces, which are filled in to form a solid, a tetrahedron.
 Generalizing that pattern for any number k, k simplex which is k- dimensional, is formed using k+1 vertices.
 The k simplex is made up of those vertices and all the space in between them what is known as the convex hull.